Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The elegant GEORGIOS BROUFAS on her way to Piraeus.

 After a few minutes, we were approaching Perama, a neighborhood known for its various shipyards and which also hosts several ships that remain laid-up for a considerable amount of time.
-The first shipyard that I saw, the Psarros Shipyard, featured a number of yachts as well as a familiar ship: the one-day cruise ship ANNA MARU of Hydraïki Cruises.
+The first shipyard that I saw, the Psarros Shipyard, featured a number of yachts as well as a familiar ship, namely the one-day cruise ship ANNA MARU of Hydraïki Cruises.
 Built in 1993 in Greece, she has been operating on the Saronic Gulf since 1994 and for Hydraïki Cruises since 2003.
 She performed successful cruises under the latter on the Piraeus-Poros-Hydra-Aegina line from 2003 to 2009, and I therefore remember her berthing in Aegina several times during my childhood.
-After the 2010 summer season where she was operating on the Sporades, she has been deemed to surplus requirements by her company, and was laid-up in Elefsina in 2011 and then in Perama (at the Psarros Shipyard) from 2012 to 2016.
-She returned to service in 2016 on the Floisbos-Hydra-Poros-Aegina line in order to replace her fleetmate, the PLATYTERA TON OURANON, which was undergoing her own refit, before being laid-up again in 2017 after the latter was inserted back to service.
+After the 2010 summer season where she was operating on the Sporades, she has been deemed to surplus requirements by her company, and she was laid-up in Elefsina in 2011 and then in Perama (at the Psarros Shipyard) from 2012 to 2016.
+She returned to service in 2016 on the Floisbos-Hydra-Poros-Aegina line in order to replace her fleetmate, namely the PLATYTERA TON OURANON, which was undergoing her own refit, before being laid-up again in 2017 after the latter was inserted back to service.
 However, in late 2018, the ANNA MARU returned to the Floisbos-Hydra-Poros-Aegina line, again replacing the PLATYTERA TON OURANON, and will likely spend the 2019 summer season there.

 A bit more further to the left, I spotted the Tsangarinos Shipyard, where several ships are laid-up.
 One of them was the EUROPEAN EXPRESS of the now-defunct company NEL Lines, which has been laid-up there since 2016 (and inactive since late 2014).

 The impressive EUROPEAN EXPRESS, now completely rusty and abandoned.
 She is currently being prepared to sail to Turkey in order to be scrapped, with her departure due in 3-5 days.
 She has already been renamed EXPRESS, which will be the name she will bear while heading to the scrapyards.
 Built in 1974 in Japan, she was bought by the Greek-Cypriot company Access Ferries in 1999 and was extensively converted in Perama, beginning service on the Piraeus-Limassol-Haifa line in 2000.
 After an unassuming spell there, she spent most of the 2000s being chartered to various companies, notably operating on the Western Mediterranean Sea and also on the Caribbean Sea.
-After a two-year-long lay-up in Elefsina from 2008 to 2010, she was transferred to NEL Lines and operated on various lines on the Northeast Aegean Sea.
-Though she did experience some success, NEL Lines began to suffer from severe economic difficulties due to unexpected and non-understandable business decisions (such as chartering several ships for limited use and operating on lines where competitors were already established), which eventually led to both the company and the ship's downfall.
+After a two-year-long lay-up in Elefsina from 2008 to 2010, she was transferred to NEL Lines and she operated on various lines on the Northeast Aegean Sea.
+Although she did experience some success, NEL Lines began to suffer from severe economic difficulties due to unexpected and non-understandable business decisions (such as chartering several ships for limited use and operating on lines where competitors were already established), which eventually led to both the company and the ship's downfall.

 Another view of the EUROPEAN EXPRESS, alongside another ferry which was laid-up in Perama since 2016.
 It was the CARIBBEAN GALAXY of the Dominican company Atlantic Blue Seaways.
-This ship was also built in Japan, and had an extremely successful spell in Greece, as she was previously the legendary DAEDALUS of Minoan Lines, operating from 1989 to 2005 initially on the Adriatic Sea and later on the Aegean Sea (having a notable service on the line which connected Thessaloniki with the Sporades, the Cyclades and Heraklion).
-After spending the next 11 years on the Adriatic Sea under Italian company Adria Ferries, she was sold in 2016 to Atlantic Blue Seaways, and was planned to operate on the Caribbean Sea.
-However, her company never began operations and she ended up being laid-up in Perama, until departing the latter for Turkey last month.
+This ship was also built in Japan, and she had an extremely successful spell in Greece, as she was previously the legendary DAEDALUS of Minoan Lines, operating from 1989 to 2005 initially on the Adriatic Sea and later on the Aegean Sea (having a notable service on the line which connected Thessaloniki with the Sporades, the Cyclades and Heraklion).
+After spending the next 11 years on the Adriatic Sea under the Italian company Adria Ferries, she was sold in 2016 to Atlantic Blue Seaways, and she was planned to operate on the Caribbean Sea.
+However, her company never began operations and she was eventually laid-up in Perama, until departing the latter for Turkey last month.
 She is currently being scrapped.
 Hence, this picture showed two ferries in the last summer that they spent alive, as they both have recently been sold for scrap after spending more than two years under lay-up in Perama.

 Next up was the Kanellos Shipyard in Perama, where I saw the double-ended ferry PROTOPOROS XII of Tsokos Lines being under construction.
 She was undergoing the final stages of her preparation prior to her launching ceremony.
-She was completed in early August 2018 and began operations on the Perama-Salamina line.
+She was completed in early August 2018 and she began operations on the Perama-Salamina line.
 However, just a few days after she began service, she was sold to the Tanzanian company Zan Fast Ferries.
 She recently left Perama in order to head to her new area of operations, having been renamed SEA STAR I. She is due to operate on the Dar Es Salaam-Zanzibar line.

 Perama has three floating drydocks, which are owned and managed by the Piraeus Port Authority (OLP).
 Here, this picture shows the second one out of the three, named PIRAEUS II and featuring a yacht.
 Th PIRAEUS II Drydock is known as the Small Perama Drydock as it is the smallest one out of the three.